dotlang/language/README.md

 If types are compatible (e.g. long and int) you can cast them using: `TypeName(x)` notation.
 Note that this notation can also be used to specify type of a literal when we can't or don't want to do it using normal notation:
 For example in return statement `return Circle(radius=1)`.
 - Note that you cannot define your own casting function using `@TypeName(x)` name.
 Here `x` is a code block which will evaluate to something we want to cast.
 You can write cast functions using a standard name, however.
+- You can use casting syntax to cast between named and unnamed types and also downcast (from Circle to Shape).
 - Casting examples:
 `@int(x)`
 `@string(x)`